Provides end-to-end visibility into application performance, customer experience, and business metrics across the corporation

 Helps IT teams set and meet service level agreements

-Hearst Headlines New Digital Content Platform with Help from New Relic
+Hearst Headlines New Digital Content Platform With Help From New Relic

-With more than 360 businesses, the Hearst Corporation is one of the largest media and communications conglomerates in the U.S. Its major interests include ownership in cable television networks such as A&E, HISTORY, Lifetime, and ESPN; majority ownership of global ratings agency Fitch Group; Hearst Health, a group of medical information and services businesses; 30 television stations such as WCVB-TV in Boston and KCRA-TV in Sacramento, CA, which reach a combined 19% of U.S. viewers; newspapers such as the Houston Chronicle, San Francisco Chronicle, and Albany Times Union, more than 300 magazines around the world including Cosmopolitan, ELLE, Harper’s BAZAAR, and Car & Driver; digital services businesses such as iCrossing and KUBRA; and investments in emerging digital and video companies such as United Artists Media Group, BuzzFeed, VICE, and AwesomenessTV.
+With more than 360 businesses, the Hearst Corporation is one of the largest media and communications conglomerates in the United States.
+Its major interests include ownership in cable television networks such as A&E, HISTORY, Lifetime, and ESPN; majority ownership of global ratings agency Fitch Group; Hearst Health, a group of medical information and services businesses; 30 television stations such as WCVB-TV in Boston and KCRA-TV in Sacramento, CA, which reach a combined 19% of U.S. viewers; newspapers such as the Houston Chronicle, San Francisco Chronicle, and Albany Times Union, more than 300 magazines around the world including Cosmopolitan, ELLE, Harper’s BAZAAR, and Car & Driver; digital services businesses such as iCrossing and KUBRA; and investments in emerging digital and video companies such as United Artists Media Group, BuzzFeed, VICE, and AwesomenessTV.

 Creating a next-generation digital publishing platform